 - The reviewing and curating of images is deferred to a few weeks after the vacation, which provides the joy of anticipation.
 Having everything at your hands instantly makes you lazy, whereas waiting lets you develop patience.

-- Keeping unexposed film in the fridge or freezer lets you store less of unhealthy food.
-You are not only improving your photography but also reducing your BMI.
+- Keeping unexposed film in the fridge or freezer lets you store less unhealthy food.
+This improves your photography and reduces your BMI.

-- It’s better to shoot $ 1000 worth of film instead of 10000 images.
-It’s better to look at images than at megapixels.
+- It’s better to shoot $1000 worth of film instead of 10,000 images, and it’s better to look at images than at megapixels.

 - Film shooting is more about images than showing others your equipment (in particular these long “compensator” lenses).